Heaton, Greater Manchester: Governance

 Historically, Heaton had been part of the Hundred of Salford, a judicial division of southwest Lancashire.
 It was one of the 10 townships that made up the ecclesiastical parish of Deane.
 In 1866, Heaton's status was elevated from a township to a civil parish.
-Heaton became one of the civil parishes of the Bolton Rural Sanitary District from 1872 to 1894, then part of Bolton Rural District from 1894 to 1898.
+Heaton became one of the civil parishes of the Bolton Rural Sanitary District from 1872 to 1894, then part of Bolton Rural District from 1894 to 1898, on 30 September 1898 the parish was abolished and merged with Bolton.
+In 1891 the parish had a population of 1599.
 Heaton then became a ward of the County Borough of Bolton from 1898 to 1974.

 Since 1974, Heaton has been part of the Metropolitan Borough of Bolton.
 It gave its name to the Heaton Ward until 1980, then to the Deane-cum-Heaton Ward until 2004.
 Since 2004 Heaton forms part of the Heaton and Lostock Ward which is represented in Bolton Town Hall by three councillors.
 Heaton and Lostock Ward is also part of the Bolton West constituency and has been represented in the House of Commons by the Conservative Party MP Chris Green since 2015.